 In the nineteenth century linoleum was generally used as a floor covering.
 During later years, German artists used it in creating works of art based on the principal of print graphics.
 Using this technique, the design (matrix) is engraved on a flat surface in relief by means of specially designed cutters with various blade forms.
 The surface is then covered with printing-ink and the design reproduced on paper or textile.

-The lino cut collection at La Motte consists of a set of 128 prints, reproduced in a limited number after Pierneef’s death.
-For each of his three children the late Dr Anton Rupert bought a set, the eighth of which is the La Motte set that belongs to Hanneli Rupert-Koegelenberg, is what you'll see displayed on the estate.
+The linocut collection at La Motte consists of a set of 128 prints, reproduced in a limited number after Pierneef’s death.
+The late Dr Anton Rupert bought a set for each of his three children and the eighth set that belongs to Hanneli Rupert-Koegelenberg, is what you'll see displayed on the estate.